gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - `agent_update_uuid`: Auto-update UUID
 - `agent_update_group`: Auto-update group name

-[TODO: mention that we'll also send this info in the hello and store it in the auth invenotry]
+[TODO: mention that we'll also send this info in the hello and store it in the auth inventory]

 Auth servers use their local instance inventory to calculate rollout statistics and write them to `/autoupdate/[group]/[auth ID]` (e.g., `/autoupdate/staging/58526ba2-c12d-4a49-b5a4-1b694b82bf56`).